 Okabe has a theory about time travel, but is dismissed by everyone as a goofy mad scientist wannabe.
 After listening to a talk on time travel, he encounters a woman dead on the floor.
 Shortly thereafter, a satellite collides with the building.
 The next day Okabe spots the same woman alive and well.
 Surprised, he starts talking to Mikase, although she's less than enthused.

-Stein's Gate looked like a sure fire hit with me, but it took a while for me to warm up to.
+Stein's Gate looked like a sure fire hit with me, but it took a while to warm up to.
 That may be a contrast to the many reviews gushing over this show.
 This anime has a long wind up time, but is worth it if you hang in there.

 While intelligent in writing, time travel details and science isn't the forte of this anime.
 Provided you can live through banging your head on your desk after hearing about "data compression via black holes", most of it can be overlooked.
 But don't expect this one to excel in flawless logic.

 What I loved most about Steins Gate is properly doing a true time travel love story.
 Okabe faces many hardships which Makise helps him work through.
 Each time he jumps to another timeline, Mikase isn't aware of how she helped and or how they previously grew closer.
 Eventually Okabe falls in love with Mikase, even though from her perspective the relationship never started.
 This makes for a compelling sacrifice at the end, and I truly loved the ending.
 As far as plot or details in time travel, Stein's Gate isn't flawless but it's certainly has the best love story in the genre.

 Highly recommended provided your patient enough to let it grow, and not too much of a stickler on details.

 Makise: I've only been alive eighteen years, but I don't want to change any of it.
 It's my life, failures and all.